kai-happyvirus/go-docker-postgres/README.md

-# go-docker-postgres
-Backend project written in golang
+# Welcome to your go-docker-postgresproject

+This is a Backend postgres db project with Go.

+## Useful commands

+* `docker-compose up`   run docker container for db and backend

+More info soon.